Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors: Results

 \subsection{Convergence of BCD Algorithm}

-This section analyzes the convergence properties of the BCD algorithm under the conditions relevant to quantum device calibration.
+This section analyzes the convergence properties of the BCD algorithm under conditions relevant to the qubit frequency allocation problem studied here.
 We begin by establishing convergence in an idealized theoretical setting before examining how practical factors like inexact optimization, measurement noise, and model mismatch affect performance.
 To demonstrate convergence, we first make several standard assumptions about the objective function and the parameter space.
 Under these conditions, we can guarantee that the value of the objective function converges.

 \begin{assumption} (Regularity) \begin{itemize} \item The global objective function $G:\Pi_{i=1}^N\mathcal{F}_i\rightarrow{}\mathbb{R}$ is proper, lower bounded, and continuously differentiable on an open set containing $\Pi_{i=1}^N\mathcal{F}_i$. \item Each parameter space $F_i \subseteq \mathbb{R}$ is a closed, convex set. \end{itemize} \end{assumption}